jadrdc/posts/README.md

 * Flow: For emitting asynchronous streams of data.
 * Room: Local database solution for managing offline data.
 * Retrofit: For making network requests.
+* Android Paging for endless scrolling and pagination.

 # App Startup:
   The App module initializes the application by setting up Koin for dependency injection and any other configurations (like logging).